 Among these are applicable federal, state, and local income taxes.
-The employer also must deduct Social Security and Medicare taxes on each employee's earnings up to a specified limit that is called the Social Security/Medicare "wage base."
+The employer also must deduct Social Security and Medicare taxes from each employee's earnings up to a specified limit that is called the Social Security/Medicare "wage base."
 The employer matches the amount of Social Security and Medicare taxes paid by each employee.

 In addition to the programs and benefits required by law, the Research Foundation offers other elective programs and benefits beyond those required by law.
 Employees who wish to participate in these programs may voluntarily authorize deductions from their checks.
-If an employee does not understand why deductions were made or how they were calculated the Research Foundation Payroll Office can assist in answering his or her questions.
+Participation in these programs may be limited to specific employment classifications.
+If an employee does not understand why deductions were made or how they were calculated the Research Foundation Payroll Office can assist in answering their questions.